 In Windows Home (Vista and later versions), the above options are usually set to “All users except local administrators” + “Ignore certificate rules”.
 These are the default settings in Hard_Configurator.

-The three basic enforcement settings (“No enforcement”, “Skip DLLs”, “All files”) are very important because they tell SRP what kind of files should be monitored (the rest is simply ignored by SRP).
-It is worth to remember that DFT list is ignored with “No enforcement” setting.
+The three basic enforcement settings (“No enforcement”, “Skip DLLs”, “All files”) are very important because they tell SRP what kind of files should be monitored (the rest are simply ignored by SRP).

+It is worthwhile to remember that DFT list and most of the executables are ignored with “No enforcement” setting ̶ only files supported by CMD Host, Windows Script Host, and MSI Installer are monitored.

 End of part 2.

+@andyful

+text correction @shmu26

+This is a corrected version of text available on the MALWARETIPS thread:

+https://malwaretips.com/threads/how-do-software-restriction-policies-work-part-2.69451/